xianshenglu/blog/source/_posts/make-your-own-vue-project-template-formatter-part.md

 3. Check all the formatted and linted files.

    - Add the files which don't need formatting and linting to the _.stylelintignore_, _.prettierignore_ or _.eslintignore_.
-   - Fix the simple linting errors like `console`, etc.
-   - Add configuration comments to disable the errors which you can't fix.
+   - Add configuration comments to disable the errors which the linters can't fix.
 In this case, you might need `eslint-disable-snippets` and `Stylelint Disable Snippets` editor plugin.

-4. Commit the modified files by `git commit -m "init format and lint" --no-verify`.
+4. Commit the modified files by `git commit -m "init format and lint"`.

 ### Remarks